alexcritschristoph/wastewater_sarscov2/README.md

 `./tables/Wastewater_SNVs_v2.csv ` - All SNVs observed in wastewater samples

 ### Raw data

+`./data/wastewater/wastewaster.fasta` - consensus genomes from each wastewater sample.

 `./data/wastewater/` - Filtered bams and inStrain outputs of all wastewater samples.

 `./data/viral_abundance_analysis/` - All data related to mapping to all RefSeq viruses for relative abundances.